Nephrocalcinosis is a disorder in which there is too much calcium deposited in the kidneys. It is common in premature babies.

 - Severe pain in the belly area, sides of the back (flank), groin, or testicles

-Later symptoms related to nephrocalcinosis may be associated with chronic kidney failure.
+Later symptoms related to nephrocalcinosis may be associated with long-term (chronic) kidney failure.

 Exams and Tests